 Navigation equipment: GPS, maps, compasses

-Communications equipment: mobile phones; CB radio; emergency satellite messenger
+Communications equipment: mobile phones; two-way radio; emergency satellite messenger

 Tools and vehicle spare parts: wrenches; screwdrivers; hammer; pliers; tire repair kit